 An EIN (“Employer Identification Number”) is a string of numbers unique to a company, giving the entity the ability to open a business bank account, hire employees, and conduct other important tasks.

 It can only be obtained through the IRS.
-The easiest way of receiving an EIN is to apply through the IRS.
-Once you start you need to complete it in one go, as it expires after fifteen (15) minutes of inactivity.
+The easiest way of receiving an EIN is to apply online (click Apply Online Now).
+The application must be completed in one go, as it expires after fifteen (15) minutes of inactivity.

 Filing Options: Online & by Mail